gazebosim/docs/garden/Manipulating_models.md

 ## Prerequisites

-Start by getting Ignition up and running with a sample world:
+Start by getting Gazebo up and running with a sample world:

 ```bash
 gz sim shapes.sdf
 ```

-The previous tutorial, [Understanding the GUI](gui), explains the basics of navigating the Ignition GUI.
+The previous tutorial, [Understanding the GUI](gui), explains the basics of navigating the Gazebo GUI.

 ## Transform Control